No. 18 Seton Hall beats St. John’s 82-79 for 8th straight

 Seton Hall: Three straight Big East home games, beginning with a visit from Providence on Wednesday night.

 St. John’s: After trying to contain Powell, the Red Storm face another preseason first-team All-American when they hit the road Tuesday night to take on Markus Howard and Marquette.
 Howard, who began the day leading the nation in scoring at 27.3 points per game, is the reigning conference player of the year.
-But he was held to 12.5 ppg on 7 of 32 shooting in two regular-season losses to St. John’s last year, half his season scoring average.
-Howard then poured in 30 points in a blowout win over the Red Storm in the Big East Tournament.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25